-These can goe with all kinds of decors.
+These can go with all kinds of decors and match whatever types of pillows you have.
 They're available at any store, online or locally.
 They can be sewn if you have the time to fancy it up with ripples and folds, etc..
 What's especially nice is you can change these easily to redecorate often.

 You can get them in different styles and fabrics, more so than typical bed skirt options.
 Just make sure the measurements match your box spring size.